Justice DeWine seeks to keep Ohio Supreme Court seat - Sidney Daily News

 “I’m a constitutional conservative.
 I am committed to protecting the rule of law, and I believe judges should apply the law as written and not legislate from the bench,” DeWine said what he wants voters to know about him.

-DeWine and his wife Rhonda consider Cincinnati to be home, but also he spends part of his time in Columbus.
-He and his wife are the parents of five children.
+DeWine lives in Columbus.
+He and his former wife are the parents of five children.
 He also is the son of Ohio’s Governor Mike DeWine.

 For more information about DeWine’s campaign, visit www.patdewine.com